-But, you can’t go without water for more than a few days.
-Dehydration will set in because your body will be constantly losing water through perspiration, urination and defecation.
+But you can’t go without water for more than a few days.
+Dehydration will set in because your body will constantly be losing water through sweat, urination and defecation.
 So, it’s only a matter of time before your body uses up its reserve of water.
 Before long, your organs will stop working because they are being deprived.

 That is why you are recommended to drink around 2-3 litres of water every day so that your body remains at its peak.

 Read More: 6 Benefits of Drinking Water in The Morning